For some reason early this morning the song “Country Sunshine” popped into my head.

 On your own

-John Prine has a wonderful economy of words — very visual with a “you are there” feeling.
+John Prine has a wonderful economy with words — very visual with a “you are there” feeling.
 That’s the definition of great songwriting.